Who is Apelles, LLC?

 The most effective way to deal with Apelles, LLC is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Apelles, LLC on behalf of their clients.

 Will Apelles, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Apelles, LLC again.